AlexsLemonade/scpca-nf/internal-instructions.md

 3. Generate an updated `scpca-refs.json` by running the script, `create-reference-json.R`, located in the `scripts` directory.
 4. Generate the index files using `nextflow run build-index.nf -profile ccdl,batch` from the root directory of this repository.
 5. Ensure that the new reference files are public and in the correct location on S3 (`s3://scpca-references`).

+## Adding additional cell type references

+Follow the below steps to add suppor for additional cell type references:

+1. Add the `celltype_ref_name`, `celltype_ref_source`, `celltype_method`, and `organs` (if applicable) for the new reference to `celltype-reference-metadata.tsv`.
+2. Generate the new cell type references using `nextflow run build-celltype-ref.nf -profile ccdl,batch` from the root directory of this repository.
+3. Ensure that the new reference files are public and in the correct location on S3 (`s3://scpca-references/celltype`).